kondrasso/LKM-Dict-char-driver/README.md

 ## Locking

 Locking implemented with single `mutex_lock`.
 It locks whole IOCTL function, so only one thread can have access to it, treating whole IOCTL function as critical section.
 This was made due to concern with hash table achitecture - when growth of the table occurs is hard to estimate, and it either should be separate method that checks after any set operation for more granular locking.
-Without table growth there are methods to use more granular strategies, like locking only one bucket []()
+There are methods to use more granular strategies, like locking only one bucket [Resizable, Scalable, Concurrent Hash Tables via Relativistic Programming](https://www.usenix.org/legacy/event/atc11/tech/final_files/Triplett.pdf) via RCU.

 ## Testing framework